weiiizong/Circadian-Rhythmicity-DE-analysis/README.md

 # Circadian Analysis: Rhythmicity detection and DE analysis
 The purpose of this software is to demonstrate rhythmicity detection of circadian patterns in gene expression profiles as well as differential expression (DE) analysis using a linear model with gene specific covariate selection.
-Full analysis using this code can be found in the paper: Diurnal alterations in gene expression across the human dorsal and ventral striatum in psychosis (Ketchesin et Al., in review)
+Full analysis using this code can be found in the paper: Diurnal alterations in gene expression across the human dorsal and ventral striatum in psychosis (Ketchesin et al., in review)

 ## Required R packages:
 - minpack.lm v1.2-1